My Meal Plans

 o Pu-erh

-UPDATE 02/28/2024: I've removed all teas for now, as the polyphenols and tannins were blocking my B Vitamin uptake!
+UPDATE 02/28/2024: I've removed all the teas for now, as micronutrients testing revealed that the high polyphenols and tannins were blocking my iron & B Vitamin uptake!

 I did warn you that I am a constant experimenter, and that I will be constantly changing things based upon the results of ongoing testing!